 "Cultic behavior during the 1970s touched off waves of social hysteria, containing as it did primal struggles between parents and their children, and fanaticism that could lead to fatal violence in the name of absolute virtue.
 Whatever my concerns about totalism, I did not want to be consumed by that hysteria to a degree that would interfere with my work on Vietnam, nuclear weapons, and later, Nazi doctors." (p.
 383)

 Lifton suggests that the anti-cult movement is little more than a "primal" fight between parents and their rebellious offspring.
 This is an old and corrupt technique in debate.
 You accuse your adversary of being emotional or of being driven by unthinking instincts.
 This puts you in a superior position of calm reasoning and objectivity.
 Such a suggestion, however, trivializes a phenomenon that has devastated tens of thousands of families.
-That's why it's called totalitarianism — it seeks out, occupies, and destroys all aspects, whether they be rational or irrational, of one's life.
+That's why it's called totalitarianism — it seeks out, occupies, and destroys all aspects of one's life, whether they be rational or irrational.

 One might try to understand Lifton's thinking as an unfortunate product of the professional training he received in the mid-twentieth century.
 It was then believed that much if not all interpersonal and, by extention, societal conflict was traceable to parenting issues.
 Such ideas may have once made sense in the polite parlors of the European, and later, the American capitals.
 It was Lifton himself, however, who insisted on broadening such discussions to include powerful and pervasive social and historical factors. (p.
 29)